huggingface/speech-to-speech/README.md

 - **VAD**: Uses the implementation from [Silero's repo](https://github.com/snakers4/silero-vad).
 - **STT**: Uses Whisper models exclusively; however, any Whisper checkpoint can be used, enabling options like [Distil-Whisper](https://huggingface.co/distil-whisper/distil-large-v3) and [French Distil-Whisper](https://huggingface.co/eustlb/distil-large-v3-fr).
 - **LM**: This part is fully modular and can be changed by simply modifying the Hugging Face hub model ID.
 Users need to select an instruct model since the usage here involves interacting with it.
-- **TTS**: The mini architecture of Parler-TTS is standard, but different checkpoints, including fine-tuned multilingual checkpoints, are supported.
+- **TTS**: The mini architecture of Parler-TTS is standard, but different checkpoints, including fine-tuned multilingual checkpoints, can be used.

 The code is designed to facilitate easy modification.
 Each component is implemented as a class and can be re-implemented to match specific needs.